Find A Tour

 From Vancouver, this Rocky Mountain soft adventure tour sets out to explore small towns, the Okanagan, Manning Park, and the national parks of Mt.
 Revelstoke, Glacier, Yoho, Banff, Kootenay and Waterton Lakes.

 We also refer to Leg 1 as our “Parks a Plenty Trip”.
 This Rocky Mountain holiday explores the parks and rural areas of the southern Rockies of BC and Alberta.
-We visit six parks including Manning Provincial Park, followed by the national parks of Mt.
+We visit five parks including the national parks of Mt.
 Revelstoke, Glacier, Yoho, Banff, Kootenay and Waterton Lakes.
 During our explorations, your guide will illustrate unique aspects of each park, including its wildlife, geography and natural history.

 In between the parks, we head for small towns and villages - as you'll come to discover every town has it's own unique history.
 We stay at small scale properties and dine at local restaurants.
 During the day we often stop for picnic lunches, the ingredients of which we purchase from local fruit and vegetable stands.
 Led by your guide, our walks are easy, fascinating forays into front country wilderness.
 Wilderness at your doorstep, swapping stories will like-minded travellers ... a time when you can rejuvinate and relax.